COURSE SYLLABUS AND OUTLINE

 The grade breakdown is as follows.
 I reserve the right to make adjustments to the breakdown if I feel it is necessary.

-There will be a few question & answer style homeworks.
-The purpose of these is to give you feedback on your understanding of the material, and to reinforce you concepts discussed in class.
-The assignment should be handed as a paper copy in the class the day it is due.
+Each homework contains a few questions mainly from the textbook.
+The purpose of these homeworks is to give you feedback on your understanding of the material, and to reinforce you the concepts discussed in class.
+The assignment should be handed as a paper copy in the class the day it is due, and should be printed neatly and legible.
 Note that assignments handed in late will not be graded.

 There will be two in-class preliminary examinations, carrying 20% and 20% respectively, together with a comprehensive final examination (30%) at the end of the term.
 Mid-term exams will be held on dates to be announced in lecture.
 The final examination will be given on a date to be specified by the University.
 Do not make travel plans for times during the examination period until the final examination schedule has been posted.

-If you miss an examination because of sickness or similar reasons, visit a physician and obtain a note detailing the period during which you were medically incapable of taking the exam.
+If you miss an examination because of sickness or other acceptable reasons, visit a physician or other related personnel and obtain a note detailing the period during which you were medically incapable of taking the exam.
 Notify your instructor immediately via email or telephone (voice mail) if you are going to miss an exam before the exam takes place, unless medically impossible.
 See your instructor as soon as you return to class.

 A HuskyCT site has been set up for the class.
 You can access it by logging in with your NetID and password.
-You must check HuskyCT regularly for class materials, grades, problem clarifications, changes in class schedule, and other class announcements.
-The a
+You should check your HuskyCT regularly for class materials, problem clarifications, changes in class schedule and other class announcements.
+We use the HuskyCT site to organize student grades and provide solutions to homeworks and exams as well.
+This course syllabus can also be found at the instructor’s course website http://jinbo-bi.uconn.edu/Spring2014_discrete_math.

 We will follow the University Policy on Academic Integrity.
 For more information, see the related Student Conduct Rules.
 The URL of the UConn Student Conduct Rules web page is: